 Finished my MA degree in Arts and Humanities at the faculty of Anthropology and Comparative Literatures (French, Spanish, English and Urdu) at Istituto Orientale in Naples.

-In those 4 years I developed in parallel my passion for photography, fine art and the digital world.
+In those 4 years I developed in parallel my skills for photography, fine art and the digital world.

 I also worked in the Arts & Tourism in Barcelona for a year and as a translator and interpreter at the Court of Justice in Naples.